Darren Bourke

 Darren Bourke (born 25 March 1970) is a former Australian rules footballer who played with St Kilda in the Australian Football League (AFL).

 Bourke appeared in under-19s and reserves football for Melbourne in the late 1980s.
 His father, Barry Bourke, had played for the club.

-St Kilda selected him at pick 60 in the 1993 Pre-season Draft, from Dandenong.
+St Kilda selected him at pick 60 in the 1993 Pre-season Draft, from Victorian Football League (VFL) club Dandenong.
 A midfielder, Bourke averaged 20 disposals a game in his debut season, from his 14 appearances.
 He earned the maximum three Brownlow Medal votes in just his third game, against the Sydney Swans at Waverley Park.